AlibabaCloudDocs/ipv6gateway/intl.en-US/Pricing/Pricing.md

 # Pricing

-When you use an IPv6 gateway, you are charged for the IPv6 gateway instance and Internet bandwidth.
+When you use an IPv6 gateway, you are charged for using the IPv6 gateway and Internet bandwidth resources.

 ## IPv6 gateway instance fees

-IPv6 gateway instances support the pay-as-you-go billing method.
+IPv6 gateways support the pay-as-you-go billing method.
 Fees are calculated on a daily basis.

-Total fee of a pay-as-you-go IPv6 gateway instance = Unit price \(CNY/day\) × Duration.
+The instance fee of a pay-as-you-go IPv6 gateway = Unit price \(USD/day\) × Duration.

 -   The duration refers to the time when the instance is created to the time when the instance is released.
 The instance is billed once per day.
 Bills are generated on a daily basis.